queenside-rook/catBot/README.md

 `!quote !key "text"` will do as above but with the given key

+`!quote @username "text"` will create a quote attributed to the entered username.
+The @ is optional

+`!quote !key @username "text"` will do as above but with the given key

 `!quote ID` will return quote with entered ID

 `!quote !key` will return quote with entered key

 `!quote -n` will return the (n-1)th quote from most recent, so `!quote -1` returns the most recent quote, `!quote -2` the one before that, etc

+`!quoted @username` will return a quote attributed to the entered username.
+The @ is optional.

+`!quoted @username (-)n` will do as above but it will retrieve the nth quote by that user.
+Optionally, you can negative index

+`!quoter @username` will return a quote quoted by the entered username.
+The @ is optional.

+`!quoter @username (-)n` will do as above but it will retrieve the nth quote by that user.
+Optionally, you can negative index

 ## Setup